 The nonvolatile Sector Protection Register specifies which sectors are to be protected or unprotected with either the software or hardware controlled protection methods.
-The Sector Protection Register contains eight bytes of data, of which byte locations zero through seven contain values that specify whether sectors zero through seven will be protected or unprotected.
+The Sector Protection Register contains 4-bytes of data, of which byte locations 0 through 3 contain values that specify whether sectors 0 through 3 will be protected or unprotected.
 The Sector Protection Register is user modifiable and must first be erased before it can be reprogrammed.
-Table 9-3 illustrates the format of the Sector Protection Register.:
+Table 9-3 illustrates the format of the Sector Protection Register.